-Visits Tracker: Redskins hosting Duke's Daniel Jones
+Visits tracker: Redskins hosting Duke's Daniel Jones

 2. Arkansas Pine-Bluff punter Jamie Gillan worked out Friday for the Browns, who scheduled him for dinner and a visit today, Pelissero reports.

 3. The Bills are meeting with potential first-round picks in receiver A.J.
-Brown today and pass-rusher Josh Allen tomorrow, Rapoport noted.
+Brown Wednesday and pass rusher Josh Allen on Thursday, Rapoport noted.

+4. Idaho linebacker Kaden Elliss, son of former Lions standout Luther Elliss, is visiting the Dolphins Wednesday and the Saints on Thursday, Pelissero reported per a source.
+Elliss previously visited the Packers on Tuesday and is set for visits with the Ravens and Seahawks next week.

+5. Auburn quarterback Jarrett Stidham is visiting the Panthers Wednesday, per Pelissero.
+Stidham has already met with the Redskins and Giants.